Innovic-io/process-of-work/README.md

 **You will create separate boards for development, bugs, improvements or any other things which you may find necessary for your project.**

+For example, if project name is: **Weather app**, we will create three boards:

+- Weather App
+- Weather App | Bugs
+- Weather App | Improvements

 ## **Lists** ##

 In every board section board lists have to be created (when it comes to lists, there’s no right or wrong way to go.
 It’s all about creating a structure for your board that works for you, no matter how you work).
 In our case, we organize them this way :